 "I don't think we have to worry about Lynch this time, BA."

 BA nodded, silent.
 Despite himself, he was impressed.
-He knew Mulholland Drive was high-class, but he'd had no idea how high-class.
+He knew this area of Mulholland Drive was high-class, but he'd had no idea how high-class.
 And Hannibal was right - no way Lynch would dare try anything here.
-At the same time, somebody living up here had to have big bucks.
-And anybody with that kind of money - what kind of problem could they have that the authorities or politicians wouldn't clamor to fix?
+At the same time, anybody living up here had to have big bucks.
+And somebody with that kind of money - what kind of problem could they have that the authorities or politicians wouldn't clamor to fix?

 He glanced at Hannibal and knew he was thinking the same thing.
 Whatever it was either involved a scandal or a crime, and that didn't exactly leave a good taste in his mouth.